 Each unit participating in social media will designate a single point of contact for its social media efforts and provide that information to the MSU Office of Public Affairs for coordination purposes.
-Give that information to the MSU Office of Public Affair’s Marketing and Communication Coordinator, Erin Brown (firstname.lastname@example.org).
+Give that information to the MSU Office of Public Affair’s Social Media Coordinator, Leah Gibson, or by emailing firstname.lastname@example.org.

 Social media accounts associated with the Mississippi State University should not be used to promote products, causes, or political candidates.

 All MSU employees using social media should maintain a clear distinction between personal and professional uses.
 When your social media activity is observable by end-users, stakeholders, and/or other professional audiences, your behavior should represent you well and reflect positively on the university.
 When using social media personally, do not incorporate MSU’s name into your username (NOT “MSUgirl” or “JohnDoeMSU”), and do not assert that you are speaking on behalf MSU.

 Mississippi State University employees using social media for professional purposes should communicate appropriately according to the standards of the environment in which they’re operating.
 Most social media environments are communities of peers, not classrooms with instructors.
 You should conduct yourself online as you would in public.
 MSU’s credibility in the social media world, just as in the real world, depends upon your credibility.

 All social media accounts that wish to be officially associated with MSU should be registered with the MSU Office of Public Affairs.